kanke/Rock-Paper-Scissors/README.md

 So that I can spend an hour of my day having fun.

 ######Acceptance Criteria
-­ Can I play Player v Computer?
+* You can Player v Computer
-­ Can I play Computer v Computer?
+* You can play Computer v Computer
-­ Can I play a different game each time?
+* You can play a different game each time

 ######Rules:
 ![Rules](https://github.com/kanke/Rock-Paper-Scissors/blob/master/src/main/resources/RPSSL.png)